Torey Lovullo: Arizona Diamondbacks

-During the April 7, 2018, game against the St. Louis Cardinals, Lovullo was ejected in the second inning after an argument with umpire Tim Timmons resulted in a fight with Cardinals catcher Yadier Molina by calling him a choice word; the Diamondbacks won that night, 4-1, thus making it Lovullo's 100th managerial victory, as well as marking him the fastest manager in Diamondbacks history to win 100 games with the team.
+On April 7, 2018, Lovullo was ejected in the second inning of a game against the St. Louis Cardinals after an argument with umpire Tim Timmons resulted in a fight with Cardinals catcher Yadier Molina, with Lovullo swearing in reference to Molina.
+The Diamondbacks won that game, 4–1, Lovullo's 100th managerial victory, making him the fastest manager in Diamondbacks history to win 100 games with the team.
 Lovullo and Molina were suspended for a game.

 In January 2019, Lovullo and the Diamondbacks agreed to a two-year contract extension, through the 2021 season.
+Following a 9–3 win over the New York Mets, Lovullo passed Kirk Gibson as the all time winningest manger in Diamondback history with 354 wins.
 The team announced a second extension for Lovullo on September 23, 2021, through the 2022 season.

-On June 4, 2023, after the Diamondbacks got out to a 35–24 record (tied for best in the National League), Lovullo was signed to a one–year extension that runs through the 2024 season.
-Despite a 84-78 record, the team made it to the 2023 World Series.
+On June 4, 2023, after the Diamondbacks got out to a 35–24 record (tied for best in the NL), Lovullo was signed to a one–year extension that runs through the 2024 season.
+Despite an 84–78 record, the team won the NL pennant and lost in the World Series.
+After the postseason, he signed a contract extension through 2026.